fmbot-discord/docs/docs/faq.md

 ### I don't like this bot

-:( Please let us know why in the [support server](http://server.fmbot.xyz/).
+:( Please let us know why in the [support server](https://discord.gg/fmbot).
 We're open to all feedback and happy to help.

 ---

 ### Is there any way to support the bot?

-To support us financially, check out [our OpenCollective](https://opencollective.com/fmbot).
-All donations will go towards bot expenses and we will provide full transparency about where your money goes.
-Plus, you will get [.fmbot supporter](/supporter/) which gives you some small perks.

-You will also gain a `supporter status`, which gives you a fancy emote after your name.
-Some other perks are also included.
+To support us financially, check out [.fmbot supporter](/supporter/).
+You help us with the hosting and development of the bot while getting some nice perks in return.

 If you are familiar with C# / .NET you can also help us out and pick up one of the open [issues](https://github.com/fmbot-discord/fmbot/issues).
 Please check out our [contributing guidelines](https://github.com/fmbot-discord/fmbot/blob/main/CONTRIBUTING.md) first.